jeremynoesen/BoneBot/README.md

     - `BB_REPLY_MENTION_N_ROLE_M`: Role ID of the Mth role the Nth mentioned user in a reply has
     - `BB_REPLY_MENTION_N_ROLE_COUNT`: Number of roles the Nth mentioned user in a reply has
     - `BB_REPLY_MENTION_COUNT`: Number of mentions in the reply
-- To change the command prefix, set `command-prefix` in the main configuration to a custom prefix.
+- To change the command prefix, set `commands-prefix` in the main configuration to a custom prefix.
 Case is ignored.
 - To set a cool down for commands, set `commands-cooldown` in the main configuration to any whole number in seconds.
 - To enable or disable commands, set `commands-enabled` in the main configuration to `true` or `false`.
 This will disable all built in command modules as well.